 According to research by pew research, Twitter users who tweet often get much more engagement than other users.
 You can also use twitter user analyzer to know the kind of engagement users gets on tweets.

 Now you may feel slightly overwhelmed at the thought of posting so much or wondering what kind of content you’ll need to come up with.

-To start, the golden rule of posting content on Twitter is to make sure you don’t make all of your posts self-promotions.
+To start, the golden rule of posting content on Twitter is to make sure you don’t make all of your posts self-promotion.
 Think in terms of sharing relevant articles, interesting statistics, breaking news, tips, and personal updates.

 Here are some great ways to generate ideas for your own content strategy.

 #1.
 Use buzzsumo to discover trending posts around your domain.
 You just need to search with keywords and topics related to your industry.